Charlie22911/Matrix-Art/docs/wiki/matrix-timing.md

 HUB75 RGB matrix panels are timing-sensitive.
 The Raspberry Pi continuously refreshes the panel through GPIO.
 If Linux scheduling, interrupts, SD card activity, Wi-Fi activity, or power issues disturb refresh timing, the display can flicker or shimmer.

-Matrix-Art uses several measures to keep the panel stable.
+Matrix-Art uses several measures to keep the panel stable, and some configurable values in `config.toml`.

 ## Hardware PWM path

-The reference hardware uses an Adafruit RGB Matrix Bonnet with the quality hardware-pulse path.
+The reference hardware uses an Adafruit RGB Matrix Bonnet with the quality hardware-pulse path in `config.toml`:

-Configuration:

 ```toml
 gpio_mapping = "adafruit-hat-pwm"
 hardware_pulse = true
 ```

-This path requires the GPIO4 to GPIO18 jumper on the Bonnet/HAT setup.
-It improves refresh stability by using the driver’s hardware pulse path.
+This path requires GPIO4 and GPIO18 to be connected on the Bonnet/HAT setup.
+See: `https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/matrix-setup#configure-for-quality-slash-convenience-3201054`.

-Because this uses PWM timing hardware, onboard Raspberry Pi audio must be off.
+This improves refresh stability by using the driver’s hardware pulse path.
+But because this uses PWM timing hardware that is shared with the onboard audio, the onboard Raspberry Pi audio must be off.
 When you choose hardware PWM during install, Matrix-Art sets `dtparam=audio=off` in the existing Raspberry Pi `config.txt` and writes `/etc/modprobe.d/matrix-art-no-audio.conf` so `snd_bcm2835` stays unloaded.

 ## GPIO slowdown

-Configuration:

 ```toml
 slowdown_gpio = 2